 - Respect the rights and dignity of all members of the College Community;

-- Refrain from and discourage behaviors that threaten the freedom and respect that every individual deserves;
+- Refrain from and discourage behaviors that threaten the freedom, respect, and safety that every individual deserves;

 - Observe prescribed procedures and schedules for academic advisement, registration, and advancement in a chosen program of study;